TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-ipc-licensing-requirements.md

 # Identity Protection Policy

 This tenant is a <!--$license-->[license]<!--/$license--> tenant.
 Some features, such as risky users and risk detection for the risk event, may be obfuscated.
-To see the complete data, you need to have an Azure AD Premium 2 license.
+To see the complete data, you must have an Azure Active Directory Premium 2 license.

-For more information, see [isp licensing](https://docs.microsoft.com/azure/active-directory/identity-protection/overview-identity-protection#license-requirements).
+For more information, see [identity protection licensing](https://docs.microsoft.com/azure/active-directory/identity-protection/overview-identity-protection#license-requirements).